Blitzortung

 Blitzortung (German for "lightning direction-finding", /de/) is an informal, non-commercial group of citizen scientists supported by professional scientists.
 Active since 2005, station operators manage a worldwide network of ~1800 active VLF radio wave receiver stations in 83 countries.
-These receivers are used to determine the location of lightning strikes based on time-of-flight detector measurements of the received signals.
+When lightning strikes, it generates electromagnetic waves called whistlers, which the receiver/detector stations use to determine the location of lightning strikes based on time-of-flight detector measurements.
 The only compensation that station operators receive is free access to the raw data of all stations.
 The data is processed by various websites using geoinformatics methods and made available on the Internet as a map display.

 Targets

 The goal of Blitzortung.org is worldwide lightning detection with many inexpensive receiving stations.
 According to the website, such a station costs a maximum of $ to build yourself.

 According to its own presentation, the interest group is "primarily aimed at private individuals with an interest in meteorology and expertise in the field of electrical and computer technology."
 There is no formal organisation behind it, there are no contracts and no fees or contributions are charged.
 The work is for personal edification only and is purely a hobby.